jankotek/mapdb-site/doc/getting-started.rst

 `screencast <http://www.youtube.com/watch?v=FdZmyEHcWLI>`__ which
 describes most aspects of MapDB.

-There is `MapDB Cheat
+There is :download:`MapDB Cheat Sheet <../down/cheatsheet.pdf>`,
-Sheet <http://www.mapdb.org/doc/cheatsheet.pdf>`__, on just two pages it is quick reminder of MapDB capabilities.
+on just two pages it is quick reminder of MapDB capabilities.

 Maven
 -----